 - Do not install accessories that impair operator visibility or the stability, handling or operation of the motorcycle.
 Before installing an accessory, be sure that it does not: - reduce ground clearance when the motorcycle is either leaned or in a vertical position; - limit suspension or steering travel or your ability to operate controls; - displace you from your normal riding position; - obscure lights or reflectors. - Bulky, heavy or large accessories can cause instability (due to the lifting or buffeting effects of wind) and loss of control. - Do not install electrical accessories that exceed the capacity of the motorcycle's electrical system.
 Never install higher wattage light bulbs than those supplied as original equipment.
-An electrical failure could result and cause hazardous loss of engine power or lights, or damage to the electrical system. - Use only genuine INDIAN MOTORCYCLE accessories designed for your model. - Do not exceed the gross vehicle weight rating (GVWR) for your motorcycle. - · Adjust ride height as needed.
-See page 110.
+An electrical failure could result and cause hazardous loss of engine power or lights, or damage to the electrical system. - Use only genuine INDIAN MOTORCYCLE accessories designed for your model. - Do not exceed the GROSS VEHICLE WEIGHT RATING (GVWR) or the GROSS AXLE WEIGHT RATING (GAWR) for your motorcycle. - Adjust ride height as needed.
+See page 107.